Hiring the Best Employee May Be Against Company Policy

 Ex-prisoners face staggering unemployment rates.
 It often is not because they are not looking for work or don’t want to work.
 It’s the hiring practices that often keep them from finding the very employment they need to keep them on the right path.

-Small businesses are responsible for more than half of the American workforce.
+Small businesses are responsible for almost half of the American workforce.
 Your influence on this issue is tremendous.
-And only you can fix this: update your policies, obtain great employees from a different pool, and positively impact the community.
-Connect with The Job Post today, and learn more about finding more employees by becoming a felon-friendly business.
+Only you can fix this: Update your policies, obtain great employees from a different pool, and positively impact the community.